adityapuri/exa-csharp/README.md

 1. All the stations
 2. Distance between station has been mentioned in the Image itself
-3. There N vehicles which can be treated as Client.
+3. There are N vehicles which can be treated as Client.
 Each client would be initialized as follows:
 	1. *C(i, s, d)* where "*C*" is client as vehicle, "*i*" is Initial Station, "*s*" is speed of vehicle and "*d*" is direction(from starting station -> to next station)
 	2. *i<>d* where Initial station should not be same
 	3. When destination is reached, Vehicle is considered to be Parked